CAPWN Migrant and Seasonal Head Start provides comprehensive services

 Valles heard about the center through family advocate Yuleth Vera, who works at the Scottsbluff center.
 Vera said the program is a good opportunity to provide guidance to families in need.

 “We can help families grow,” she said.
-“We can set goals and help the family in need, and we just guide them to wherever their direction where they’re heading.”
+“We can set goals and help the family in need, and we just guide them to wherever (the) direction (is) they’re heading.”

 Alvizar stressed that while it is for families whose primary income comes from agricultural work, it doesn’t necessarily mean just the people who work in the fields.